DapperLib/Dapper.Contrib/Readme.md

 Custom parameter prefix
 -------
 By default Dapper.Contrib uses the character `@` as parameter prefix for SQL query and parameters collection.
-This can be changed throught the `GetParameterPrefixForQuery` and `GetParameterPrefixForParameterCollection` delegates:
+This can be changed through the `GetParameterPrefixForQuery` and `GetParameterPrefixForParameterCollection` delegates:

 ```csharp
 // Defines ':' as prefix for SQL query and '?' for parameters collection